jauharnotes/html-css-js-website-smooth-scroll/README.md

 # html-css-js-website-smooth-scroll
-he site is fully responsive and has a smooth scroll effect that highlights the navbar menu based on your position scrolled
+The site is fully responsive and has a smooth scroll effect that highlights the navbar menu based on your position scrolled